The return of “Devil’s Comet” after 71 years will light up the night sky: where and how to see it

-For the first time in 71 years a Kite With a mischievous, sometimes explosive but temperamental nickname, it is visible in the Northern Hemisphere’s night sky.
-Currently it can only be viewed with Telescope one of two TelescopeBut it may soon be visible to the naked eye, and there is a possibility that it may be seen during total solar eclipse Of next month.
+For the first time in 71 years a Kite With a devilish, sometimes explosive but temperamental nickname, it is visible in the night sky of the Northern Hemisphere.
+Currently it can only be viewed with Telescope one of two TelescopeBut it may soon be seen with the naked eye, and there is a possibility that it may be seen during total solar eclipse Of next month.

 He Pons-Brooks Comet It was last seen in 1954 before returning last summer. just like famous Halley’s CometHe pons-brooks It is a “short period” comet that visits our part of the Solar System from time to time.